 Canyon Records has been collecting Native music and sharing it with Native peoples and the wider world since 1951.
 In recent years they’ve begun a series called Voices Across the Canyon, well thought out albums which each offer a dozen or so tracks from across the range of genres and styles Canyon represents.
 Volume Five in the series, for example, includes Encuentro, from Robert Tree Cody, Ruben Romero, and Tony Redhouse, a consideration through music of those first meetings of southwestern peoples and those from Spain, as well as a traditional dance song from the Black Lodge Singers.
 Sharon Burch, whose voice has been compared to that of Joan Baez, offers the song We Are Here, and award winning flute player and composer R. Carlos Nakai adds Song for the Morning Star.

 Bill Miller of the Menomonee people of Wisconsin lives in Nashville these days.
 He speaks through his words and his flutes of Native history, social justice, faith, and contemporary life.
 Ghostdance is a good place to meet his work, as is the retrospective album Spirit Songs.

 There may very likely be Native music celebrations and concerts going near you this autumn.
 Take a look around.
 Whatever path you follow in the music of Native America, it is sure to be an interesting journey.

 Speaking of interesting journeys, that’s what we talk about here all the time at Perceptive Travel, from Thailand to Texas, from the high seas to the highlands of Scotland, from a food stall in South Africa to a book store in Montreal.
-Subscribe to our rss feed (see the link up there on the right hand side of the page) to keep up with where we’ve been, and where we’re going.
+Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.